Explore How Your Experience of Beauty Intersects with Faith in God

 Join the mailing list to be alerted when the next date is announced.

 Here is a taste of some of the discussions we will have:

-Week Two: Eternity in Our Hearts: Memory, Beauty, and Divinity
+Week One: Eternity in Our Hearts: Memory, Beauty, and Divinity

-Week Three: The Eyes of Faith: Contuition and Spiritual Vision
+Week Two: The Eyes of Faith: Contuition and Spiritual Vision

 Week Four: Word and Concept: The Nature of Language